SmushyTaco/Event-Library/README.md

 This event system is:

-- Easy to use
+- Easy to integrate (just `Bus()`, `Event`, and annotations)
-- Fast when possible
-- Fully compatible with private handlers
-- Robust thanks to graceful fallback behavior
+- Fast in the hot path thanks to compiled invokers
+- Flexible, with:
+    - cancelable and modifiable events
+    - instance and static handlers
-- Memory‑friendly via weak references
+    - rich, typed exception handling via `@ExceptionHandler`
-- Flexible due to Cancelable & Modifiable interfaces
+- Memory‑friendly due to weak references and automatic handler cleanup

-Perfect for plugins, modular architectures, game engines, or any system requiring decoupled communication.
+Great for plugins, modular architectures, game engines, and any system that benefits from decoupled, event-driven communication.

 ---

 ## 📜 License

 Apache 2.0 — see the [LICENSE](LICENSE) file for details.